sverok-man-collaboration/kalejdoskop-api/README.md

 The API provides the following endpoints:

-- POST `/login/auth`: Authenticates a user by their email inbox.
+- POST `/login/auth`: Authenticates a user by email.
   ```json
   {
     "body": {